sebasruii/flamapy-ide/README.md

 Once packages have been downloaded, you can run:
 `npm run dev`
-and this will deploy FlamapyIDE on localhost.
+and this will deploy FlamapyIDE on http://localhost:5173

 # Deploying the Project Using Docker